mlpack/mlboard/examples/embedding.md

   }
   meta_file.close();

-  // Make sure you pass the correct dimesnions here
+  // Make sure you pass the correct dimensions here.
-  // Here we transpose the matrix since our dataset was load in mlpack convention
+  // Here we transpose the matrix since our dataset was loaded according to mlpack convention
-  // Row is feature and column is data point mlboard::SummaryWriter<mlboard::FileWriter>::Embedding("vocab", temp.t(), meta, f1);
+  // Row is feature and column is data point. mlboard::SummaryWriter<mlboard::FileWriter>::Embedding("vocab", temp.t(), meta, f1);

   // This will allow you to indicate that you have logged all your data.